INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### feature, variable, attribute, descriptor, covariate

-A quality describing an observation (e.g. color, size, weight)
+A quantity describing an observation (e.g. color, size, weight).
+You can see a features as a quantity measured during the dataset collection.

 For example, in the Iris dataset, features might include petal length and petal width.